lxli0/KMS/README.md

 Here, We provide:
 1. The Matlab code to calculate KMS_0 (KMS/b ratio) under a given catalog size. --KMS2b_ratio.m
 2. The Matlab code to calculate the temporal evolution of the b-value by KMS and the improved KMS methods.
-The earthquake data in the northeastern Tibetan Plateau from 1980 to 2020 is the input of the code and can be freely replaced. --Temporal_bvalue_by_KMS.m
+The earthquake data in the northeastern Tibetan Plateau from 1980 to 2020 (Catalog_out.txt) is the input of the code and can be freely replaced. --Temporal_bvalue_by_KMS.m
 3. A relatively fast (compared with the above two scrips, the time complexity is O(n^2), where n is the catalog size) Matlab code for calculating the b-value of a given magnitude sequence based on the improved KMS method.
 The script is still based on the classic definition of a visibility graph. --KMS_Improved_tradditional.m
 5. An efficient (the time complexity is O(n*logn)) Matlab code for calculating the b-value of a given magnitude sequence based on the improved KMS method.
 The script is based on the Divide & Conquer (DC) strategy (Lan et al., 2015). --KMS_Improved_DC_algorithm.m